-The term "integration" refers to the harmonisation of plans, processes, information, resource decisions, actions, results, and analysis to support key organisation-wide goals.
+The term "integration" refers to the harmonisation of plans, processes, information, resource decisions, actions, results, and analyses to support key organisation-wide goals.
 Effective integration goes beyond alignment and is achieved when the individual components of a performance management system operate as a fully interconnected unit.

-See also the definition of "alignment" on page 57.
+See also the definition of "alignment".

-Integration is one of the dimensions considered in evaluating Process Items.
-For further description, see the Scoring System on pages 52.
+Integration is one of the dimensions considered in evaluating both Process and Results Items.
+For further description, see the Scoring System and Guidelines on pages 52-54.